gobeyondidentity/developer-docs/guides/integrate-wordpress.md

   1. Verify that  **Token Endpoint Auth Method** is set to "Client Secret Post"
   1. Set **Subject** to "id"
   1. Hit **"Submit"**

-### Set up an Authenticator Config for your app
-  This will set up an Authenticator

-  1. In the BI Admin console, Click Application -> Your new application -> Authenticator Config
-  1. Set "Configuration Type" -> "Hosted Web" and **Submit**.

   ** SCREENSHOT FOR AUTHENTICATOR CONFIG** TODO